apaige161/garden-plant-picker/README.md

 -ng serve on garden-plant-picker/my-garden

 BUGS:
-  --local host wont load
   -user has to click refresh plants after adding a new garden to see it in the list of gardens and to see any gardens to filter from
-  -progress bar works for a 4x8 garden but not anything else.
-But why though!?

   -error mess in console...
 "ERROR TypeError: Cannot read property 'forEach' of undefined
     at Main2Component.getEachGardenNameOnce"

-RIGHT NOW: A user can look at only his or her saved garden beds, along with adding more.
+RIGHT NOW: A user can look at saved garden beds, along with adding more.

 FUTURE: sign in, get produce yeilds, nice UI/UX

 TODO: Primary

-  test "calculateProgress()"
-  disable add button when a garden is full --inside "calculateProgress()"

-  --done?-button to reset the propossed garden -test
+  --BUG-progress bar going over 100%

   wrap list of plants(to choose from) to the next column 2-4 columns based on screen size